Poltergeistz/poltergeistz/README.md

 🔭 I’m currently working on creating my own blog with Next.js / Ghost CMS as a side project for my business and publishing my own content about web security, best practices in web quality and also sustainable apps.

-For 2022, 🌱 I’m currently learning about Web 3 and How, as a developper, we can make it sustainable and green.
+For 2022, 🌱 I’m currently learning about Dev Sec Ops.
 And more others things such as Nest.js and No-code tools.

 👯 I’m always looking to collaborate on projects.
 So feel free to reach me here on github 📫